climatescope/climatescope.org/app/_en_country/uganda.md

 On Parameter II, the country plummeted 21 places to 30th as the volume of funds flowing into the sector slumped by 73% to $76m (from $284m the previous year).
 Other factors dragging the score lower included the country’s high average cost of debt (22.6%) and lack of local investment.
 Uganda also dropped out of the top 10 on Low-Carbon Business & Clean Energy Value Chains Parameter III, sliding five places to 13th.
 The country’s relatively small renewable equipment manufacturing base weakened the score, but the presence of a wide range of service providers offset this somewhat.

 On Parameter IV the country suffered a steep decline, tumbling 34 places to 47th from 13th a year earlier.
-The country has not incorporated an emissions reduction strategy into its Nationally Determined Contribution and does not have a domestic climate change policy.
+The country was one of the first to submit its Nationally Determined Contribution but it has limited regulations in place to control emissions in its domestic policy framework.